USMA's Newest Academc Minor: Network Science

 Network Science is a popular interdisciplinary subject in universities around the world.
 Many universities have at least one, sometimes several, research institutes on the subject and graduate programs that involve elements of Network Science.
 The US military sponsors many projects and initiatives in the Network Science research areas.
 Network Science topics have been taught in courses in many disciplines for decades but they never had a focused home or title.
 Northeastern University now offers a PhD in the subject and the Naval Postgraduate School has recently established a graduate certificate.
 China’s universities seem to lead the way in this interdisciplinary education topic, with numerous programs and entire colleges devoted to the subject.
 However, most of this recent ground-breaking action has been either at the graduate level or in other countries.
 Starting next year, as the USMA Class of 2017 looks at their disciplinary offerings, they will find an exciting and modern five-course minor in Network Science.
 This undergraduate program may be one of the very first at the undergraduate level with that specific Network Science title.
 (U/Penn and other Ivies and technical schools often have networking programs in engineering and applied sciences programs, but are usually not titled or as broad as Network Science.)

 USMA has been the home of the West Point Network Science Center for the past five years.
-This research center is supported by the Army Research Office.
 The current faculty members at the Academy that perform this state-of-the-art research and teach the Academy’s Network Science courses are considered national experts, not only in military system networks, but in many areas and topics in Network Science.
 Net-centric warfare, modern intelligence analysis, and mission command, as doctrinal elements of US Army operations, are directly impacted by Network Science theory and practice.
 So much so, the Army has made Network Science one of its top-funded research areas.
 With networks becoming increasingly prevalent on the battlefield and in garrison, it is not surprising that Network Science is considered a valuable intellectual and problem solving tool for future Army officers.
 Processing, interpreting, and making informed decisions based upon network analysis are skills officers can use to develop and perform their leadership duties.
 From a social perspective, network thinking is an empowering element of leadership and management.
 The ability to understand and use network modeling are important skills in today’s Army.
 This minor provides cadets with an understanding of diverse and complex networks, highlights key topic areas, discusses the development of current and future tools in Network Science, and introduces intellectual challenges that require further investigation.
 Through this exciting minor, cadets have the opportunity to become leaders who are able to address the complexity of the Army’s future challenges.

 Network Science in High School